TimothyDJones/interesting-words/README.md

 - **[prorupt](http://bigthink.com/strange-maps/595-its-always-chile-in-norway-the-five-types-of-territorial-morphology)** - Geographic term that describes a landmass split into a major and minor part joined by a short "corridor".

 ## S
+- **sangfroid** or **sang-froid** - Literally cold blood in French.
+Poise, calmness, or composure, especially in difficult or dangerous situations.
 - **[simulacrum](https://www.newyorker.com/culture/cultural-comment/the-growing-emptiness-of-the-star-wars-universe)** - A representation or imitation of a person or thing, originally describing statues or paintings of those things, but, now, often referring to simulated environments, such as the *Star Trek* holodeck or *Westworld*.